TTGSocIT/Role_Permisssion_Management_Bot/README.md

 UNVERIFIED_ROLE_ID="UNVERIFIED_ROLE_ID_HERE"
 VERIFIED_ROLE_ID="VERIFIED_ROLE_ID_HERE"
 ```
-The bot uses the IDs to assign the **Unverified role** to new users, and to detect when a user has then been verified.
-Make sure the name of the **Verified** and **Unverified** role names are specified in the `index.js` file for the purpose of logging.
+The bot uses the IDs to assign the unverified role to new users, and to detect when a user has then been verified.
+Make sure the name of the verified and unverified role names are specified in the `index.js` file for the purpose of logging.

 ### 4. Role Pair Configuration

-The bot assigns channel roles based on **ping roles**.
+The bot assigns channel roles based on ping roles.
 To configure this, edit the `config.json` file to follow this structure:
 ```json
 {
   "rolePairs": [